sandhanditizer/Graphics-FLTK/README.md

 # Graphics-FLTK
 Creating images using modified FLTK libraries.

-Image.PNG is the product of main.cpp and was my second attempt at using FLTK to create an image.
+CodeImage1.PNG is the product of Source.cpp and was my first attempt at using FLTK to create an image.

+Image.PNG is the product of main.cpp and was my second attempt at using FLTK.